-Recommendation for a Private Markets Investment Consultant
+Private Markets Investment Consultant Recommendation

-Mr. Perry referred members to the memo listed in Tab F of the meeting materials, Recommendation for a Private Markets Investment Consultant.
-Mr. Perry noted that back in February 20, 2018 the Board approved Staff's recommendation, with the IAC's endorsement, to hire one or more private markets consultant(s) as an extension of Staff to help with management and oversight of the program.
+Mr. Perry referred members to the memo listed in Tab F, Recommendation for a Private Markets Investment Consultant.
+Mr. Perry reminded members that the IAC endorsed Staff's recommendation to hire one or more private markets consultant(s), which was approved by the Board at their February 20, 2018 Board Meeting.
 Mr. Perry stated that since then, Staff has done a large amount of work in determining the scope of the project, issuance of a Request For Proposal (RFP), due diligence on the ten private markets consulting firms that responded, and interviews with the three finalists.
-Mr. Perry then stated that Staff selected Albourne Partners from the list of finalists as the private market consultant to retain.
-Staff believes Albourne Partners can provide the bandwidth in operational due diligence, breadth of coverage outside the U.S., technological and data resources, and strategic capabilities allocating assets and in Environmental, Social and Governance (ESG) and Diversity and Inclusion (D&I) work.
+Mr. Perry stated that Staff selected Albourne Partners from the list of finalists as the private markets consultant to retain and to recommend to the Board.
+Mr. Perry introduced Mr. Christensen and Mr. Krech, who provided additional comments on the due diligence process.
+They stated that Staff believes Albourne Partners can provide the bandwidth in operational due diligence, breadth of coverage outside the U.S., technological and data resources, and strategic capabilities in allocating assets and in Environmental, Social and Governance (ESG) and Diversity and Inclusion (D&I) work.
+Mr. Christensen also commented that Albourne's relative independence was an important part of the decision.